BlockchainCommons/seedtool-cli/MANUAL.md

 06799f71d16fad08ec5407d32d670147
 ```

-The `bech32` format can be used in place of `hex`.
-Bech32 is recognizable by the first 5 characters being `seed1`.
-Unlike hex, where every possible input is a seed, Bech32 includes error detection.
+The `bc32` format can be used in place of `hex`.
+Unlike hex, where every possible input is a seed, BC32 includes error detection.

 ```
 #
-# Generate a 16-byte random seed and display it as Bech32.
+# Generate a 16-byte random seed and display it as BC32.
 #

-$ seedtool --out bech32
+$ seedtool --out bc32
-seed1ee2mukxh95k4tyjv875aka5xwqc59ge0
+dvxe0kpsvzxg4cqtnv7xexnafspdgrn6

 #
-# Convert the Bech32-encoded seed to hex.
+# Convert the BC32-encoded seed to hex.
 #

-$ seedtool --in bech32 seed1ee2mukxh95k4tyjv875aka5xwqc59ge0
+$ seedtool --in bc32 dvxe0kpsvzxg4cqtnv7xexnafspdgrn6
-ce55be58d72d2d55924c3fa9db768670
+6b0d97d830608c8ae00b9b3c6c9a7d4c
 ```

 An output format `--out` and count `--count` may be specified.
 Count may be in [1-64] and the default `count` is 16.
-For the `hex` and `bech32` output formats, the count is the number of bytes generated.
+For the `hex` and `bc32` output formats, the count is the number of bytes generated.
 For other output formats, `count` is the number of "output units" (e.g., bits, cards, die rolls, etc.)

 ```
 #